graftss/pi-cluster/README.md

 3. Parallel C programming using multiple cores of a single cluster node using OpenMP (Open Multi-Processing).
 4. Hybrid parallel C programming using both MPI and OpenMP.
 5. An additional section on CUDA programming, which can't be completed on the Raspberry Pi cluster.

+Each section is precompiled in its own directory as `main.pdf`.